thingsboard/thingsboard.github.io/docs/user-guide/ui/plugins.md

 You are able to export your plugin to JSON format and import it to the same or another Thingsboard instance.

-In order to export plugin you should navigate to the **Plugins** page and click on the export button located on the particular plugin card.
+In order to export plugin, you should navigate to the **Plugins** page and click on the export button located on the particular plugin card.

 ![image](/images/user-guide/ui/plugin-export.png)